slimylizard/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.foreach and .map  both call a function on every element of the array, the main difference is that .map also returns a new array.

 2. What is the difference between a function and a method?

+A function is independent while a method depends on an object.
+So a method is a function, but a function is not always a method, because a method needs to be a property of an object.

 3. What is closure?

+Every function has a scope, if a variable is in a function scope it can only be accessed by other things in that scope.
+A function will also look outside of its scope if a variable is referenced inside of it's scope, but if the variable in the scope is referenced outide of the scope it will not be recognized.

 4. Describe the four rules of the 'this' keyword.

+The first principle is the Global principle, when this is called and is not in a function it defaults to the window. implicit binding is when this is refering to the objectit is called on usually to the left of the dot when the function is invoked
+New binding happens when this is in the constructor object.
+When a new object is created using 'new' this then takes on the new object explicit binding applies the object of this to whatever you call to the function using call() and aplly()

 5. Why do we need super() in an extended class?

+we need super to pass on inheritance. super makes sure that the parent class is considerate of the child class.

 ## Project Set up